Jonathan Joestar: Reception

 Kory Cerjak at The Fandom Post still enjoyed the rivalry between the two characters despite the simplicity behind it.
 Takato at Manga-News also felt the rivalry between Jonathan and Dio was likable based on their different origins which led to their own characterizations.
-Silverman praised the growth Jonathan has with his powers as he comes as a more heroic figure when dealing with his enemy, with the appeal being something that influenced future mangas in retrospect.
+Silverman praised the growth Jonathan has with his powers as he comes as a more heroic figure when dealing with his enemy, with the appeal being something that influenced future manga in retrospect.
 CGMagazine Online said that Jonathan and Dio's rivalry is the main appeal of Part 1, though the latter comes across as the "highlight".
 In regards to Jonathan, the reviewer commented that while Jonathan initially is seen as a typical shonen manga hero, his growth into a gentleman would make him more likable.
 As a result, he enjoyed how Jonathan comes to embarrass his rival in the story.
 Anime UK News noted that fans of the series often find Jonathan as the worst protagonist within the series, citing multiple "bland" features.
 However, Anime UK News felt that Jonathan was the only protagonist in the entire manga that undergoes a character arc and thus grows more sympathy for the viewer in his final fight against Dio.

-For the anime's opening, "Sono chi no Sadame" Billboard said they "could almost feel the passion and ambition that Jonathan had in his fight against Dio through the music."
+For the anime's opening, "Sono chi no Sadame", Billboard said they "could almost feel the passion and ambition that Jonathan had in his fight against Dio through the music."